Fanning The Flames Of Motivation

 Plan your goals, step-by-step.
-Planning your goals to get to your dream and writing them down step-by-step will help you see the treasure at the end of the rainbow.
+Planning your goals to get you to your dream and writing them down step-by-step will help you see the treasure at the end of the rainbow.
 If the work to get to your dream seems long, crossing off those accomplishments and seeing how far you have already come is both fulfilling and rewarding.
-Whether you are writing a book and can’t seem to think of the next step, focus on what you’ve already written to inspire you to keep going.
-If you are working out at the gym because you are working towards a competition goal, keep the end goal in mind.
-If you accomplish “this goal” it will get you to “that dream!”
+Whether you are writing a book and can’t seem to think of the next word, focus on what you’ve already written to inspire you to keep going.
+If you are working out at the gym because you want to lose some weight or build muscle, keep the end in mind.
+The reason you started will keep you going.
+Accomplishing your goal will get you to your dream!

 Keep your goals visible.
-Keeping your goals visible helps you see how far you’ve come.
-There are so many ways to do this: chart it and track it, schedule your goals in your planner, use post-its or a cork board.
+Keeping your goals visible helps you see how far you’ve come and gives you the momentum you need to keep moving forward.
+There are so many ways to do this: chart it and track it, schedule your goals in your planner, create a vision board, or use post-its or a cork board.
 It keeps it fun and real.

 Work on your goals daily or at least several times a week.
-It’s important to work on your goals daily or regularly.
+It’s important to work on your goals regularly to build habits and routines.
 Don’t let too much time go by or you may not want to continue your project.
 When you “don’t want to do it,” remember your “Why?”
 You can do it!

 Recruit an accountability partner.
 Go to the gym with a friend.
 Take a walk with a friend.
-Do the marathon with a friend.
-Find a friend who is also writing a book or an author that will mentor you through the process and help get you there.
+Run the marathon with a friend.
+Find a friend who is also writing a book or an author that will mentor you through the process and help accomplish your goal.
 God made friends, and this is good.
 As iron sharpens iron, so a friend sharpens a friend.
 Proverbs 27:17

 Stay focused and positive.
 When in doubt, go to the One who can.
 Pray.
-Read inspirational scripture.
+Read inspirational quotes and scriptures.
 Laugh, sing, dance!